 Oppn led by Cong created confusion over CAA, misled people: Shah

-"Delhi, you gave (us) all seven BJP MPs, now time to give BJP MLAs (a chance) in the next polls for development of the national capital," Shah, who is also the BJP President, said.
-Taking on Kejriwal, he said the AAP dispensation obstructed Centre's schemes.
+"Should you not choose a government that will bring peace in Delhi.
+When the CAB was discussed in Parliament, no one was ready to tell anything...
+They started spreading confusion over it later and spoiled Delhi's peace.
+I want to say, the Congress-led tukde-tukde gang, who are responsible for Delhi's peace getting spoiled, time has come to punish them, people of Delhi should punish them," he said, in an apparent reference to the Left-leaning intellectuals opposing the amended citizenship law.
+Taking on Chief Minister Kejriwal, he said the AAP dispensation has obstructed Centre's schemes and urged people to choose a government in next election that will ensure peace in Delhi.

-"Kejriwal has not implemented the Pradhan Mantri Awas Yojana and Ayushman Bharat.
+"Kejriwal has not implemented Pradhan Mantri Awas Yojana and Ayushman Bharat.
 He only wants to put his name on our pet projects," Shah said.
-Delhi will go to polls early next year.
+The event organised by the Delhi Development Authority was also attended by Union minister Hardeep Singh Puri, Lt Governor Anil Baijal, East Delhi MP Gautam Gambhir, North East Delhi MP Manoj Tiwari, and Delhi MLA O P Sharma.

+"Delhi, you gave (us) all seven BJP MPs, now time to give BJP MLAs (a chance) in the next polls for development of the national capital," Shah, also the BJP president, said.
+Shah also attacked previous Congress governments over what he alleged was their "tardy pace of work", and said the Modi government has brought a "new work culture".

+"Congress would take five years to conceive a project, next five to allocate budget, another five to lay foundation for those projects, and then it would forget," Shah alleged.
+"In Modi government, the foundation stone laying and inauguration happens in the same government and this East Hub project, work on which would begin very soon, is set to be completed in three-and-a-half years," the home minister said.

+Kejriwal is "doing advertisements for projects" instead of doing actual work, he said.
+"For 57 months, Kejriwal and his government did not do any work.
+And for last three months, they are doing ads," Shah said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)